MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

     - Creates an authenticated Azure OpenAI client from your project connection.
     - Retrieves the default Azure AI Search connection from your project so it can determine the endpoint and key for your Azure AI Search service.
     - Creates a suitable system message.
-    - Submits a prompt (including the system and a user message based on the user input) to the Azure OpenAI client, adding additional information about the Azure AI Search index to be used to ground the prompt.
+    - Submits a prompt (including the system and a user message based on the user input) to the Azure OpenAI client, adding:
+        - Connection details for the Azure AI Search index to be queried.
+        - Details of the embedding model to be used to vectorize the query\*.
     - Displays the response from the grounded prompt.
     - Adds the response to the chat history.

+    \* *The query for the search index is based on the prompt, and is used to find relevant text in the indexed documents.
+You can use a keyword-based search that submits the query as text, but using a vector-based search can be more efficient - hence the use of an embedding model to vectorize the query text before submitting it.*

 1. Use the **CTRL+Q** command to close the code editor without saving any changes, while keeping the cloud shell command line open.

 ### Run the chat application